Canadian values: Shaping foreign policy

+The Canadian public came to identify the nation's peacekeeping role as the country's top contribution in international affairs.

 Education

-Contrasted to the United States, historical educational ideals in Canada have been more elitist, with an emphasis on training church and political elites along British lines.Craig Crawford and James Curtis.
-"English Canadian-American differences in value orientations: Survey comparisons bearing on Lipset's thesis."
-Studies in Comparative International Development 14.3-4 (1979): 23-44.
+Contrasted to the United States, historical educational ideals in Canada have been more elitist, with an emphasis on training church and political elites along British lines.
 In 1960, for example, 9.2 percent of Canadians aged 20 to 24 were enrolled in higher education, compared to 30.2 percent in the United States.
-Even at the secondary level, enrolments were higher in the United States.
+Even at the secondary level, enrollments were higher in the United States.
 According to surveys in the late 1950s of citizens and educators by Lawrence Downey: